peteryzhang6/The-Law-of-One/Terms/The Law of One.md

 14.20: We (Ra) offer the Law of One, the solving of paradoxes, the balancing of love/light and light/love.

+16.38: And then the Law of One is truly universal in creating the progression toward the eighth density or octave in all galaxies.
+- There are infinite forms, infinite understandings, but the progression is one.

 [[Jesus Christ#John 14 6]]
 # Tuning to the Circle of One
 2.6: The vibrations may well be purified by a simple turning to the circle of One and the verbal vibration while doing so of the following dialogue: